FindMySchool LogoFindMySchool

 The most recent inspection published in July 2024 confirmed the school continues to be Good, and safeguarding arrangements were judged effective.
 The curriculum is described as well ordered and carefully adapted, with reading and vocabulary prioritised across subjects.

 Applications are made through Surrey’s coordinated admissions process.
-For September 2026 entry, the on-time deadline was 31 October 2025, and applications open from 1 September 2025.
-The school’s Published Admission Number for Year 7 is 120.
+For September 2027 entry, applications open from 1 September 2026 and the on-time deadline is 31 October 2026.

 When the school is oversubscribed, places are prioritised for looked-after and previously looked-after children, then exceptional circumstances, siblings, children of staff who meet the stated conditions, and then distance from home to the nearest school gate.
 If you are relying on distance, check how your address is measured in the admissions documentation.

-On FindMySchool’s GCSE outcomes ranking, the school is ranked 2,222nd in England and 8th locally in the Guildford area, placing it in line with the middle 35% of schools in England (25th to 60th percentile).
-Attainment 8 is 46.7 and Progress 8 is -0.02, which is broadly in line with pupils with similar starting points.
+On FindMySchool’s GCSE rankings, the school is ranked 2,871st out of 3,895 schools in England for GCSE academic outcomes and 10th locally in the Guildford area on the overall secondary ranking.
+Attainment 8 is 44.4 and Progress 8 is -0.02, which is broadly in line with pupils with similar starting points.

 No. Students complete education through Year 11 and then move on to sixth form or college providers.
 The school has an established careers and personal development programme intended to support those decisions and application deadlines.